Top 5 reasons to visit Spain

 4. Cosmopolitan Cities

-From Madrid and Barcelona to Valencia and Seville…when it comes to must-visit cities, we really are spoiled for choice in Spain.
+From Madrid and Barcelona to Valencia and Seville…when it comes to must-see places in Spain, we really are spoiled for choice in Spain.
 The vibrant cities of Madrid and Barcelona are world-renowned for their arts and culture scene, fantastic food, incredible museums and impressive shopping options.
 Seville is another remarkable Spanish city, offering visitors a rich cultural experience, from flamenco dancing to architectural heritage.
 With so many options, it’s impossible to choose so you’ll have to just visit them all!
 One underrated gem and one of our top-picks is the vibrant, historical city of Salamanca!
 Most of the city centre is pedestrianised inviting visitors to walk around and discover the heart of the city.
 Salamanca is a bustling city with lively cafés, terraces and bars, perfect for a relaxing afternoon in the sun.
 The historic city centre of Salamanca has been designated a UNESCO World Heritage Site.
 Getting lost in its ancient buildings or strolling through the streets, you will find a city with a rich past, and a vibrant cultural atmosphere.

 5. Vibrant villages